pkdindustries/soulshack/README.md

 soulshack --nick chatbot --server irc.freenode.net --port 6697 --channel '#soulshack' --ssl --openaikey ****************

 Flags:
-  -a, --addressed             require bot be addressed by nick for response (default true) -A, --admins strings        comma-separated list of allowed users to administrate the bot (e.g., user1,user2,user3) -b, --become string         become the named personality (default "chatbot") -c, --channel string        irc channel to join
+  -d, --directory string      configurations directory (default "./config") -a, --addressed             require bot be addressed by nick for response (default true) -A, --admins strings        comma-separated list of allowed users to administrate the bot (e.g., user1,user2,user3) -b, --config string         use the named configuration (default "configs/chatbot") -c, --channel string        irc channel to join
   -C, --chunkdelay duration   after this delay, bot will look to split the incoming buffer on sentence boundaries (default 7s)
-  -m, --chunkmax int          maximum number of characters to send as a single message (default 350) -d, --directory string      personalities configuration directory (default "./personalities")
+  -m, --chunkmax int          maximum number of characters to send as a single message (default 350)
       --goodbye string        prompt to be used when the bot leaves the channel (default "goodbye.")
       --greeting string       prompt to be used when the bot joins the channel (default "hello.")
   -h, --help                  help for soulshack